How to Clean Hardwood Floors: Avoid Water Damage

 In order to avoid water damage, clean small spots frequently with your chosen cleaning solution.
 While washing wood floors you’re better able to control the amount of liquid you’re putting on the floor and can quickly wash and dry.
 This will help avoid large-scale exposure to moisture while still keeping your floors clean.

 Unlock the Power of Nature

 Even at the grocery store, you can still find wood floor cleaners that aim to minimize their effect on the environment.
 One such company is Method’s Wood for Good line of cleaning products.
 With everything from daily sprays and polishes to mopping solutions, this plant-based nontoxic formula also smells amazing with a pleasing, non-chemical almond scent (think of freshly baked bear claws and you’ve got the picture).
-Method even takes it a step further and doesn’t test their products on animals.
+This is the best way to clean hardwood floors and this method even takes it a step further and doesn’t test their products on animals.
 Natural?
 Check.
 Smells good?
 Check.
 Appeases the animal-lover in you?
 Check and check.

 Close the Gaps

 Minor Floor Repairs Make Hardwood Easier to Clean

 If you’re a proud owner of original hardwood flooring in a century-old home, then your boards have likely swelled, shrugged or shrank over time, leaving gaps and crevices.
 Dust, dirt and even food can easily find their way into these neat little gaps, looking ugly and doing further damage to your hardwood.
 The solution?
 Plug those holes.
 Pick up a standard wood filler and a putty knife at your local hardware store, and go to town filling and smoothing any noticeable areas.
 Wait for it to dry, and then work on carefully staining the filled sections to match the original wood.
 It doesn’t have to be perfect, and the results will astonish you.

 Try Other Homemade Solutions for How to Clean Wood Floors

 Your Pantry has the Basics